 We'll help you to get up to speed with our CAD tools and our approach to project work while giving you appropriate responsibility for work on real client projects.
-You'll need to be enthusiastic, motivated, self-reliant and able to manage your time, but help and support will of course be available when required - we assign a mentor to each student to help you settle in, to agree objectives and support your development goals during your time with us.
+You'll need to be enthusiastic, motivated, self-reliant, and able to manage your time, but help and support will of course be available when required - we assign a mentor to each student to help you settle in, to agree on objectives and support your development goals during your time with us.

 A placement here will complement your studies and give you the advantage that comes with hands-on experience on real commercial projects.
 Because our projects are so varied and we only employ the best engineers, you'll get a great range of exposure to different aspects of electronics design engineering and you'll learn a lot along the way.
 We regularly sponsor the best of our placement students and many have joined DCA on graduation.

 There's a vibrant atmosphere at DCA in which you'll quickly be made to feel part of the team.
 There are many company events and informal social activities going on, so you will certainly have some fun during your time with us, in and out of the office!

 - A proactive, enthusiastic, and self-motivated attitude, with the ability to work individually and as part of a team.

 - A sound understanding of analogue and digital electronic design principles and building blocks.

 - A basic knowledge of microcontrollers and microcontroller-based systems.

 - Effective verbal and written communication skills in the English language.